wanghran/ECE232_Graph/Project_4/Project4_Report.md

 #### (c)
  ![c1](./plots/Q7_11.png)
-    In terms of frequency, the four genre share the same count.
-The most dominant genre in this community is Short and the score is 8.48
+    In terms of frequency, the above four genre share the same count.
+According to the scoring function, the most dominant genre in this community is Short and the score is 8.48

 ![c1](./plots/Q8c.png)

+The three most influential actors are as follows:

+* Desjardins, Nick
+* Lafond-Martel, Olivier
+* Legros, Simon (I)

+They are decided by counting out degrees.
+These actors acted in all 13 of the movies from the community.
+They help formed the entire community by acting in all these movies from the community.
+Also, they acted in movies mainly in the genre of this community from the entire movie dataset.

 ## 2.3 Neighborhood analysis of movies